-- 2.59.
+2.59.2.60.
 The early hours of the response to a nuclear or radiological emergency are crucial for the public communication response.
-The use of social media platforms, for example, increases the demand for timely public communication. - 2.60.
-A statement should be provided early on with the aim of dissuading providers of unofficial information from spreading misinformation and rumours and undermining trust in the emergency response. - 2.61.
+The increasing use of social media platforms in many societies, for example, increases the demand for timely public communication.

+2.60.2.61.
+A statement should be provided early on with the aim of dissuading providers of unofficial information from spreading misinformation and rumours and undermining trust in the emergency response.

+2.61.2.62.
 Arrangements should be made to communicate promptly to the public even before confirmed information is available.
-While the public and interested parties may demand detailed information immediately, the response organizations might not have confirmed information available early in the response. - 2.62.
+While the public and interested parties may demand detailed information immediately, the response organizations might not have confirmed information available early in the response.

+2.62.2.63.
 In such cases, organizations responsible for public communication should clarify which types of information are confirmed and which are unconfirmed.
-It should also indicate when, and the conditions under which, further information will be made available. - 2.63.
-A pre-approved preliminary statement should be prepared for prompt distribution in an emergency, either actively (e.g. by press release, on the web site and/or on social media platforms) or reactively (i.e. in answer to specific requests from the news media, the public or other interested parties), as necessary. - 2.64.
-A preliminary statement should be issued for public information early in an emergency, to inform the public of the emergency and, as appropriate, of the activation of an emergency response.
-An example template of such a preliminary statement is provided in Annex I. - 2.65.
+It should also indicate when, and the conditions under which, further information will be made available.

+2.64.
+A pre-approved preliminary statement should be prepared for prompt distribution in an emergency, either actively (e.g. by press release, on the web site and/or on social media platforms) or reactively (i.e. in answer to specific requests from the news media, the public or other interested parties), as necessary.
+A preliminary statement should be issued for public information early in an emergency, to inform the public of the emergency and, as appropriate, of the activation of an emergency response, even if not much information is known.
+An example template of such a preliminary statement is provided in Annex I.

+A preliminary statement should be issued for public information early in an emergency, to inform the public of the emergency and, as appropriate, of the activation of an emergency response, even if not much information is known.
+An example template of such a preliminary statement is provided in Annex I.

+2.63.2.65.
 Accuracy should not be sacrificed for timeliness in public communication.
 Incorrect and misleading information may undermine trust on the part of the public in the emergency response and may jeopardize the objectives of public communication.
-This might lead to actions being taken that go beyond those emergency response actions that are warranted (see paras 2.46-2.47).
+This might lead to actions being taken that go beyond those emergency response actions that are warranted (see paras 2.472.46-2.482.47).

-2.66.
+2.64.2.66.
 Unverified information or speculation should not be released to the public.
 However, it may be necessary to issue incomplete information, together with appropriate explanations and qualifications (see para.
-2.8).
+2.82.8).